 The existing maximum building height control restricts development to 14 meters for 75 Gardeners Road, while there are currently no building height controls for 73 Gardeners Road.
 These controls do not allow for an appropriate level of development density on the site in light of its location and surrounding context, while providing good quality open space for the future residents and broader community.
-The maximum building height control for the site is proposed to be amended to permit a range of building heights from 29 metres to 50 metres.
+The maximum amended to permit a range of building heights from 29 metres to 50 metres.
 It should be noted that the greatest heights are limited to reduced widths along Gardeners Road and that the majority of the development is around 8- storeys, up to 29 metres in height.